HI is an ultra-rare, pediatric metabolic disorder resulting in persistent hypoglycemia in neonates and children

 Avexitide has been granted Orphan Drug designation in the European Union by the EMA for the treatment of congenital hyperinsulinism and Orphan Drug designation in the US by FDA for the treatment of Hyperinsulinemic Hypoglycemia (which includes congenital hyperinsulinism).
 Avexitide has also been granted Rare Pediatric Disease designation by FDA.

 Avexitide has never been approved or commercialized for any indication.
 The most commonly reported adverse events to date in patients with HI were hypoglycemia and mild to moderate emesis, which did not lead to study discontinuation.

 Avexitide: a targeted therapeutic approach

 HI is an ultra-rare pediatric disease with Rare Pediatric Disease Designation in the US

 The estimated incidence ranges from 1 in 2,500 live births in regions of high consanguinity to 1 in 50,000 live births.
-The estimated incidence in United States is 1:40,000-1:50,000, resulting in an estimated number of new cases of HI each year in the United States of approximately 80-100.
+The estimated incidence in the United States is approximately 1: 28,000 resulting in an estimated number of new cases of HI each year in the United States of approximately 80-100.
 Because the severity of the Hypoglycemia in these children decreases with age, even if no pancreatectomy is performed in infancy, it is expected that children will require therapy with avexitide for a maximum of approximately 25 years, with the majority of treatment for serious disease manifestations required during the neonatal period, infancy, childhood, and adolescence.
 Thus, the total maximum number of cases eligible for treatment in any given year would be approximately 2,500.

 Avexitide in HI clinical studies

 To date, a total of 39 patients with KATPHI enrolled in 3 clinical investigations at CHOP have received avexitide administered by continuous IV infusion: 10 adolescents and adults, 16 children, and 13 neonates.
 Data generated across all 3 clinical investigations suggest that treatment with avexitide may effectively reduce fasting and postprandial Hypoglycemia in patients with diazoxide unresponsive HI.
 Avexitide treatment was well tolerated, with no serious drug-related adverse events (AEs) reported.
 The most commonly reported adverse events to date were hypoglycemia and mild to moderate emesis, which did not lead to study discontinuation.

 # of Patients